zachreid-96/Renewable_Energy_Estimator/README.md

 A program built to 'estimate' how many Solar Panels, Solar Farms, and Wind Turbines needed to produce enough (or more!) than what the US used in 2021.
 The US used approximately 4,112 billion kiloWatt Hours (kWH) in 2021.

+This Project was built in Eclipse IDE for Java.
+The GUI portion of the project used JavaFX, it is needed to run the program.

 Each Class is full of comments, some more than others, but most of what needs a comment has one.
 Here is a short break down of the classes used:

 ## Classes